-• Advanced empirical methods in economics 7.5 credits, A1F, (compulsory) This course introduces and analyses the most commonly occurring econometric methods in economics, such as selection methods, difference in differences, instrument variable regression and methods based on discontinuities. • Advanced labour economics 7,5 credits, A1F, (compulsory) This course introduces students to the most common economic theories of the labour market and their empirical applications.
-The course addresses issues such as unemployment theory, human capital theory, wage setting and migration. • Advanced public economics 7.5 credits, A1F (elective) This course analyses the role of government in the economy and the design of taxes and social insurance to promote an efficient resource allocation and a desirable distribution of incomes, combining theoretical models with empirical examples. • Advanced economic methodology 7.5 credits, A1F, (elective) This course introduces the research process in economic research.
+Advanced empirical methods in economics 7.5 credits, A1F, (compulsory) This course introduces and analyses the most commonly occurring econometric methods in economics, such as selection methods, difference in differences, instrument variable regression and methods based on discontinuities.
+Advanced labour economics 7,5 credits, A1F, (compulsory) This course introduces students to the most common economic theories of the labour market and their empirical applications.
+The course addresses issues such as unemployment theory, human capital theory, wage setting and migration. • Behavioral Economics for Economic Policy and Decision Making 7.5 credits, A1F (elective) This course explores the intersection of behavioural economics and public economics, examining how behavioural biases (such as misperceptions and biased preferences) and social preferences (such as equity and fairness) affect public policy. • Advanced economic methodology 7.5 credits, A1F, (elective) This course introduces the research process in economic research.
 Topics include the formulation of research questions, basics of economic methodology/philosophy of science, and examines the role of theoretical and empirical tools in economic research.
 The course also includes critically analysing scientific articles and research reports.
 Alternative outcome to a one-year Master's degree • Economics, degree project (master) 15 credits, A1E (elective) The degree project aims for the students to write a Master's thesis in the main field of study (economics), to independently choose a relevant subject, implement the thesis work and show proficiency in all stages of the research progress, as well as participate in opposition seminars.
-The degree project overlaps with, and is not applicable to the 30-credit degree project (Economics, degree project (master), 30 hp).
+The degree project overlaps with, and is not applicable to the 30 credits degree project (Economics, degree project (master), 30 credits).
 Semester 3:

-Optional courses, 30 credits
+• Optional courses, 30 credits

 The student has optional opportunities in this semester and can choose courses according to his or her own interest from the offering at LNU or at other Swedish universities.
-The student is offered a modern course package that integrates big data analysis and machine learning with economic policy evaluation.
+The student is offered course packages that integrate big data analysis and machine learning with economic policy evaluation, financial analysis or business analytics.
 Entry requirements for courses, as well as the rules of Linnaeus University and the internal rules of other universities must always be met.

 Semester 4: